U.S. Senate rejects Saudi arms sales in rebuke to Trump

 WASHINGTON (Reuters) - The U.S. Senate on Thursday voted to block the sale of billions of dollars in military sales to Saudi Arabia, the United Arab Emirates and other countries, rejecting President Donald Trump’s decision to sidestep Congress’ review of such deals by declaring an emergency over Iran.

-The vote was 53-45 for the first and second resolutions of disapproval, out of 22 filed to cover 22 different military sales valued at a total $8.1 billion, well below the 67 votes needed to overcome Trump’s promised veto.

-A third vote, covering the remaining 20 resolutions as a group, ended with a narrower 51-45 margin.
+Trump has promised to veto the Senate action in order to proceed with the deals, worth some $8.1 billion.
+Senators would need 67 votes to override his veto, which looked unlikely after Thursday’s votes.
+The first and second resolutions of disapproval passed 53-45 and a third vote covering the remaining 20 resolutions was 51-45.

-Backers of the resolutions, led by Democrat Bob Menendez and Republican Lindsey Graham, said they wanted to send a bipartisan message to Saudi Arabia that Washington is not happy about human rights abuses, including the murder of journalist Jamal Khashoggi at a Saudi consulate in Turkey.
+Backers of the resolutions, led by Democrat Bob Menendez and Republican Lindsey Graham, said they sent a bipartisan message to Saudi Arabia that Washington is not happy about human rights abuses, including the murder of journalist Jamal Khashoggi at a Saudi consulate in Turkey.

-Many also express deep concern with Saudi Arabia and the UAE over steep civilian casualties in Yemen, where the two countries are battling Iran-backed Houthi rebels.
+Many also expressed deep concern with Saudi Arabia and the UAE over the war in Yemen, where the two countries are battling Iran-backed Houthi rebels.
+The United Nations has described the conflict in Yemen, which has killed tens of thousands of people including thousands of civilians, as the world’s worst humanitarian crisis.

 Hours before the vote, Iran shot down a U.S. military drone, escalating fears of wider military conflict.
 Washington said the incident was an “unprovoked attack” in international air space while Tehran said the drone was over its territory.
 Trump later said the attack apparently was a mistake by an Iranian “general or somebody.”

+Opposing the resolutions, the Senate’s Republican majority leader, Mitch McConnell, cited tensions with Tehran.
+“The timing could not be worse for the Senate to send the wrong signal,” he said.

-Graham, normally a close Trump ally, underscored the unusual divide with the White House over Saudi Arabia in an emphatic Senate speech before the voting.
+Graham, normally a close Trump ally, underscored the unusual divide between the White House and some Republicans over Saudi Arabia in an emphatic Senate speech before the votes.

 “You cannot have a strategic relationship with the United States and behave in a fashion that shows no respect for human dignity, no respect for international norms,” Graham said.